kmmankad/QuickPSoC3/readme.txt

 To know more about the PSoC3 platform - http://www.cypress.com/?id=2232

+Board files are made in Eagle 6.2 LIGHT Edition.

 This board:
 -Uses the CY8C3866PVI-021/CY8C3246PVI-147 or any PSoC3 part in a 48pin SSOP package -Has 26 GPIOs brought out to 0.1" headers.